boothe0/CS386GodotProject/deliverables/deliverable4.md

 ![Test Result](https://i.imgur.com/MWdkiGb.png)

-The result shows that we have a bug with player health going above max if taking negative damage
+The result shows that we have a bug with player health going above max if taking negative damage.

 ## Technology